OlafRadicke/go-gthumb/README.md

   - Read the file with the tags configuration.
   - Write the file with the tags configuration.
   - get, add und remove tags from the tags configuration file.
+- Working in the collection file tree
+  - Find and collect all comment files
+  - Find and collect all media files

 ### Todo

-- Add interface
-- Realding the files bookmarks.xbel
-- Realding the files filters.xml
-- Realding the files tags.xml
-- Writing the files in the .comment drictory
-- Writing the files bookmarks.xbel
-- Writing the files filters.xml
-- Writing the files tags.xml

-Grüße